Autocar India

 252km

-The Oben Rorr Evo also stands apart by using an LFP (Lithium Iron Phosphate) battery, unlike the lithium-ion units on the other two.
+While battery capacity is highest on the Ola, the Oben Rorr Evo stands apart by using an LFP (lithium iron phosphate) battery, unlike the lithium-ion units with different chemistries on the other two.
 LFP chemistry is known for better thermal stability and longer cycle life, which can translate to improved long-term durability.

-In terms of charging, the Oben Rorr Evo claims a 0 - 80 percent charge time of 90 minutes using its wall-mounted fast charger.
-It can also be charged via a standard 15A socket, although a full charge takes around five hours.
-The Revolt RV400 BRZ posts a slightly quicker 0–80 percent charging time on paper, while the Ola Roadster X+ takes significantly longer over the same cycle.
+In terms of charging, the Oben Rorr Evo claims a 0-80 percent charge time of 90 minutes with its wall-mounted fast charger.
+It can also be charged via a standard 15A socket, though a full charge takes around five hours.
+The Revolt RV400 BRZ posts a slightly quicker 0-80 percent charging time on paper, while the Ola Roadster X+ takes significantly longer for the same cycle.

-In terms of IDC range, the Ola Roadster X+ leads with the highest claimed figure, followed by the Rorr Evo.
-The RV400 BRZ has the lowest claimed IDC range.
+As for the IDC range, the Ola Roadster X+ leads with the highest claimed figure, followed by the Rorr Evo and the RV400 BRZ.

 The Rorr Evo is the heaviest of the lot